About the Type Collection

 I believe that form follows function and I referenced this theory when I designed the Mimi So brand icon and logo as well as the Type collection of personalized jewelry.
 In Chinese calligraphy, the width and direction of a stroke express the meaning behind each movement.
 Letters, on the other hand, are a medium of expression achieved through the combination of adjacent letters.
 I love letters because they are expressive without sound, yet they carry volume.
 I felt so much freedom and joy creating the jewels for the Type collection and I marveled at how the unique stroke of each line created a new meaning.
 The playful initial necklaces in this collection are my whimsical take on a new classic to be worn every day. — XO MIMI

-The art of typography is central to Mimi So's design ethos.
-As a student of Graphic design at Parsons, Mimi adopted the techniques of this ancient artistry which aim to create written letters and words that evoke emotion and connection to the reader.
-She infuses this same philosophy into her jewelry designs, modeling beautiful pieces that inspire and touch the sentiments of the wearer.
+The art of typography is central to Mimi So's design philosophy.
+As a student of graphic design at Parsons, Mimi adopted the techniques of this ancient artistry which aim to create written letters and words that evoke emotion and connection to their reader.
+She infuses this same ethos into her fine jewelry designs, modeling beautiful necklaces that inspire and touch the sentiments of the wearer.

-The team created each model first by hand, then for precision, we CAD the letters.
-For this collection, it took three evolutions of diamond arrangement patterns and sizes to achieve the balance Mimi was looking for.
-Mimi was determined to realize a design that reflects her days as a graphic designer and her instincts for good design.
 The letters require between 22 - 50 diamonds depending on their shape.
-The way each letter hangs from the chain was also carefully thought out.
-Mimi wanted to infuse a sense of playfulness to the pieces, evident in the many letters that hang slightly askew.
-Every angle and aspect of movement is considered throughout the design.
+The manner in which each letter hangs from the necklace was also carefully considered.
+Mimi sought to infuse a sense of playfulness into the pieces, evident in the asymmetry and the letters that hang slightly askew from their chains.
+Every angle and aspect of movement is carefully thought out throughout the collection.